RizwanSiDdiqu1/Tools/README.md

 ### Tools
-- Here I add Tools which is made by Me
+- Here I add Tools  and script which is made by Me